gowhar06/LungDisease_ML-/README.md

   Quickly detects abnormalities in lung imaging data.

 - **Disease Classification**:
-  Classifies lung diseases like pneumonia, and lung cancer.
+  Classifies lung diseases like pneumonia.

 - **User-Friendly Deployment**:
   Can be deployed as a web application or API for real-time predictions.